 Log cabin | 1 bedrooms | sleeps 4

-Rowan Cottage is a pretty, single story log cabin situated in a tranquil and secluded location in the far north of Scotland; an ideal and affordable priced pet friendly holiday property for couples wishing to explore this fascinating and totally unspoilt region.
+Rowan Cottage is a pretty, single storey log cabin situated in a tranquil and secluded location in the far north of Scotland; an ideal and affordable priced pet friendly holiday property for couples wishing to explore this fascinating and totally unspoilt region.
 Set in mature garden grounds it enjoys stunning, uninterrupted views across open countryside and the sea at Dunnet Head with the Orkney Isles clearly visible.
 The lodge has an attractive open plan lounge with kitchen area at one end Patio doors open onto a secluded raised decking area with outdoor dining table and chairs and BBQ.
 There is a good sized double bedroom and bright, modern bathroom.

 Rowan Cottage is situated just 5 minutes away from one of the most fantastic beaches in the UK.
 With miles of golden sand and massive sand dunes forming a backdrop, Dunnet beach is simply spectacular.
 Surfing, body boarding, sand buggying, swimming, horse riding and wild life watching are all local pastimes, yet this superb beach is never crowded.
 Nearby Dunnet Forest boasts miles of lovely walks and cycling trails, with picnic areas and unusual sculptures to encounter on the way.
 It is also close to the Highland Tourist trail that runs from Wick harbour in the east through to Ullapool in the west.
 This trail follows a route right across the far north and west of Scotland, taking in some of the most dramatic scenery, with mountain ranges, stunning beaches and awe inspiring and ever changing coastline along the way.
 The nearby Castle of Mey, beautifully restored by the late Queen Mother is a must.

-Dining Area: With dining furniture for three
+Dining Area: With dining furniture for four

 One small step up to.....